 About our flights to Sydney

-Air New Zealand flies non-stop from Auckland to Sydney three to five times a day every day of the week.
-Additionally, we operate non-stop flights from Wellington, Christchurch and Queenstown several times a week.
-On all flights you have a choice of Seat, Seat + Bag and The Works fare types.
-Works Deluxe, Premium Economy and Business are also offered on some flights.
+Air New Zealand flies non-stop from Auckland, Wellington, Christchurch and Queenstown to Sydney.
+On all flights you have a choice of seat, seat+bag and theworks fare types. worksdeluxe, premiumeconomy and businesspremier are also offered on some flights.